keyframesfound/automated_traffic_event_managment_system/README.md

 ## 📍 Overview

-<code>❯ License Plate Detection and Reading
+License Plate Detection and Reading
 Originally, this project was aimed at helping solve the ongoing traffic management issue we face during events, requiring lots of people to stand in the heat for hours at a time to direct traffic.
 Through this project, we hope to solve 3 major issues: 1 identifying cars between staff members and outside guests, two effectively managing campus traffic, and three making the whole system remote and requiring only two on-site operators.
-While this sounds like a very difficult and complicated endeavour, our team is confident in our skills and hopes to, through this project, contribute & finally solve this problem.  </code>
+While this sounds like a very difficult and complicated endeavour, our team is confident in our skills and hopes to, through this project, contribute & finally solve this problem.

 ---

 ## 👾 Features

-<code>❯
 Automatically detects available camera sources on the system.
 Allows the user to select a camera source for license plate detection.
 Utilizes the Haar Cascade classifier for Russian license plate detection.
 Extracts the text from the detected license plates using the Tesseract OCR engine.
-Displays the video stream with the detected license plates highlighted and the extracted text displayed</code>
+Displays the video stream with the detected license plates highlighted and the extracted text displayed.

 ---